OpenEnergyPlatform/academy/docs/courses/01_introduction.md

 # 01 - Introduction

-We have created training courses which provide various material on how to interact with the OEP.
+We have created training courses which provide various material on how to interact with the Open Energy Platform (OEP).
 Each training course provides learning materials which cater to different levels of expertise.
 Some are targeted at fluent programmers, others are targeted at persons who prefer to interact with the OEP visually.